MechanicalRock/mechanicalrock.github.io/_posts/2021-02-24-cognito-demystified.markdown

 ## Modern Problem, Modern Solution. 🚀

-Say you are a cryptocurrency fanatic, and you are determined to spread your distincitive, in-depth, Google search acquired knowledge to others on the internet in the form of a subscription service (knowing the demographic of those of you reading this, this isnt far fetched).
+Say you are a cryptocurrency fanatic, and you are determined to spread your distinctive, in-depth, Google search acquired knowledge to others on the internet in the form of a subscription service (knowing the demographic of those of you reading this, this isnt far fetched).
 Like any good subscription service, you aim to release diluted content to the masses for free, littered with advertisements, and place the good stuff behind a paywall.
 Building a website on AWS delivering text based content likely will not be a challenge, although you're going to have to decide how to manage user accounts, metadata, and subscription information.
 Furthermore, how are you going to protect your money making content?
 How are you going to do this at scale?
-How are you going to make the user experiencess seamless?
+How are you going to make the user experience seamless?
 Will Dogecoin ever reach the moon?

 Well hear this, Amazon Cognito lets you add user sign-up, sign-in, and access control to your web and mobile apps quickly and easily.
 Amazon Cognito scales to millions of users and supports sign-in with social identity providers, such as Apple, Facebook, Google, and Amazon, and enterprise identity providers via SAML 2.0 and OpenID Connect.
 In more relatable terms, Cognito enables you to provide a user account experience for your app that is on par with what people are used to nowadays.
 No Dogecoin required.